 Is Christianity incompatible with the theory of evolution?

-Some people claim that it is.
+Some people claim that the two are incompatible.
 Richard Dawkins—a prominent atheist—said that he lost his faith in God when he learned the theory of evolution.
 The theory of evolution is not always defined in precisely the same way and the theory contains several different theses.
 I will attempt to explain the different theses of evolution, and I will argue that there is no inherent conflict between Christianity and evolution.
 There are 4 general theses put forward by the theory of evolution.
 They are:

 - The ancient earth thesis